cormullion/Thebes.jl/docs/src/polys.md

     end)
 ```

-fills the polygon with the current color, then outlines it in black.
+fills the polygon with the current colour, then outlines it in black.

 ```@example
 using Thebes, Luxor # hide